What is a Data Scientist? – Definition of a Data scientist

 Yes, they should be able to do various aspects of that but Not necessarily all of it.

-A numerate or Quantitative degree ideally also something that develops scientific critical reasoning.
-Exposure to data science techniques like machine learning, algorithm libraries and coding particularly in open source tools most likely in Python, SQL, Matlab & R – It’s important to note that Matlab rarely features in Commercial organisations.
+Exposure to data science techniques like machine learning, algorithm libraries and coding particularly in open source tools

-Learning to clean and manage unstructured data is the most skill of a data scientist an exposure to this should be the focus of entrants to the market place.
+Learning to clean and manage unstructured data is the most critical skill of a data scientist and exposure to this should be the focus of entrants to the market place.

 To sum up the essence of a Data scientist

-We are looking, Critical reasoning & curiosity are essential traits, interdisciplinary skills across Science, behavioural anaylsis, analytics, and Business
+- interdisciplinary skills across Science, behavioural anaylsis, analytics, & Business

 You will need specific experience in tools, concepts & mathematical models detailed below